 Horse riding can be an amazing hobby for children, but some parents worry that it can be too much too soon.
 Won’t it overwhelm them?
 Aren’t they too young to be riding a horse?
 This all depends on your individual child and their attitude towards pets in general.
-If your child seems happy enough to help out with chores when it comes to pets at home, they’ll more than likely love looking after their horse.
+If your child seems happy enough to help out with chores when it comes to pets at home, they’ll more than likely love to look after their horse.
 If you have to coax them into doing something similar, they’ll probably be the same with a horse.
 Providing a child can willingly help you with a horse, they are old enough to try riding.
 Some parents wait until their child is around 12 years old, so they are a stronger presence on a horse.
 This is totally your choice.

 Horse riding is a great hobby to choose for your children, as it teaches them skills for life.
 Not only is it a unique and exciting way for kids to stay active, but it teaches them valuable lessons in responsibility and respect when interacting with animals.
-With the help of an experienced teacher, they will learn how to care for their horse, ride with confidence, as well as foundation skills that are essential for both safety and fun.
+With the help of an experienced teacher, they will learn how to care for their horse and ride with confidence, as well as foundation skills that are essential for both safety and fun.
 Horse riding will provide your children with life-long memories, amazing experiences, and endless opportunities—all while showing them the importance of taking good care of their four-legged equine friends!
 Introducing a horse to your child while they’re young will be one of the best things you do for them.
 Some benefits of this include: